bioconda/bioconda-utils/docs/source/contributor/linting.rst

    The build number should be ``0`` for any new version and incremented with each revised build published.

-.. lint-check:: version_constraints_missing_whitespace

-   Version constraints in the meta.yaml must have spaces between the package name and the constraint.
-E.g., not `python>=3.8` but instead `python >=3.8`.

 Noarch or not noarch